English

 Article XII

-According to the Article XII of the Articles of Confederation of America, all the debts that the Congress had before the formation of the country will now be the responsibility of the newly formed United States of America.
+According to Article XII of the Articles of Confederation of America, all the debts that the Congress had before the formation of the country will now be the responsibility of the newly formed United States of America.

 Article XIII

 This article declares that all the decisions of the United States in the assembled Congress would be respected by every state.
-The states will be entitled to act in accordance with the decisions made in the Congress.
+The states will be entitled to act in accordance with the decisions made by Congress.
 The article also defines the strength of the Union.
-It states that the Union will stand perpetually with no room for any sort of exception or alteration unless it is being done by the Congress and accepted by the Legislatures of all States.
+It states that the Union will stand perpetually with no room for any sort of exception or alteration unless it is being done by Congress and accepted by the Legislatures of all States.

-George Washington who was the Commander in Chief of the war of Independence of America and the first President of the United States of America called the Articles of Confederation a ‘rope of sand’ mainly due to the weak central government and no strong authority with the center.
+George Washington, who was the Commander in Chief of the War of Independence of America and the first President of the United States of America, called the Articles of Confederation a ‘rope of sand’ mainly due to the weak central government and no strong authority with the center.

 The Congress assembly representation and voting criterion were also weakly defined as the general public was not given any representation with all the voting or representation authority vesting with the States.
 No matter what the population or area of the State would be, it could only necessarily have one vote.